 The DELONGHI BCO330T is a model that can make just about any kind of coffee that you’re looking for.
 While it doesn’t have the high-end capacity that other models on our list possess, it does win some points since you can make regular coffee or espresso products with just this one machine.
 It also comes with a milk frother, so you can expand your range to make cappuccinos and lattes as well.
 Plus, this model comes with an LED freshness indicator, so you’ll know how long ago the coffee was brewed.

 However, this model has some significant shortcomings.
 The carafe is prone to dripping and spilling, which results in you spending a lot more time cleaning up, a frustrating situation to find yourself in.
 It’s also a very bulky machine and not one that’s going to be suitable for smaller kitchens.
 It’s roughly two feet long, which makes it wider than a lot of machines that can produce far more coffee at once.
-For the price, this isn’t the best model you could get, and given how frustrating it can be at times, most people are going to be happier in the long run with a different machine.
+For the price, this isn’t the best two-way coffee maker you can get, and given how frustrating it can be at times, most people are going to be happier in the long run with a different machine.

 This modestly priced Cuisinart coffee maker has some pretty useful features.
 For instance, it has a hot water dispenser for near-instant hot water any time you want it.
 This would be an awesome feature if the water didn’t taste like plastic.
 Worse still, the “add water” light for the hot water reservoir started blinking despite being full, a problem that has been known to occur with this coffee maker.
 It is covered under a three-year warranty, but you’ll have to pay for shipping and processing, about $20 total.